torogeldiiev/Car-Catalog/README.md

 }
 ## Multithreading for External API Interactions

-If your application interacts with external APIs that may introduce latency, you might consider implementing multithreading to improve performance and responsiveness.
+This application interacts with external APIs that may introduce latency, i consider implementing multithreading to improve performance and responsiveness later on.
-Multithreading allows your application to handle multiple tasks concurrently, such as making multiple API requests simultaneously, without blocking the main execution flow.
+Multithreading will allow this application to handle multiple tasks concurrently, such as making multiple API requests simultaneously, without blocking the main execution flow.

-This can be implemented later if service requires it.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or create a pull request.